-This version of ChromaMagic will always be free but any donations towards its upkeep, development and maintenance would be gratefully received.
-Click the button below to donate securely through Square.
+As long as possible we’lll keep ChromaMagic free but any donations towards its upkeep, development and maintenance would be gratefully received.
+Click one of the buttons below to donate securely through Square or PayPal.

 Have you ever looked at a scene or a photo reference and thought ‘What is that color?’
 As artists our color perception is crucial in knowing what we see and how we translate it onto canvas or paper.
 ChromaMagic was developed to help us quickly sharpen our skills in color perception and improve our paintings.
 It can show you the three Munsell components of color for any color in a photo reference and display them in the relevant color chart.

 ChromaMagic uses the Munsell Color System to define color.
 As artists it is a wonderful way to define and mix color.
 Munsell classifies color into 3 components of hue, value and chroma.
 If you’re new to this way of thinking about color it can take a little while to get into the swing of things.
 But it is well worth it.
 I can personally say that it transformed my paintings almost overnight.